PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

 If the price approaches the boundaries of a liquidity range, the pool's ability to facilitate trades diminishes because liquidity becomes scarce.

-Liquidity Amounts in Uniswap V3
+Liquidity Amounts in Dragonswap V2

-In Uniswap V3, liquidity is determined both from virtual reserves and real reserves.
+In Dragonswap V2, liquidity is determined both from virtual reserves and real reserves.
 Both approaches should yield the same liquidity calculation, but the methods differ in terms of how they handle price ranges and the liquidity behavior at different price levels.

 1. Liquidity from Virtual Reserves